Jobs in Sicily for Foreigners

 We get a lot of requests for advice on

-how a foreigner can get a tour guide position in Sicily.
+how a foreigner (non-Italian) can get a tour guide position in Sicily.
 Our best advice is to forget about it.
 It's virtually

 impossible - and often illegal.
 Here's why.
 In Italy, the government certifies both tour leaders

-("accompagnatori" who lead groups by bus from one city to another) and licensed tour guides
+(accompagnatori who lead groups by bus from one city to another) and licensed tour guides

-or girlfriend.
-Tour leaders and tour guides must be licensed by the government tourism bureaux.
-They must take an exam
+Tour leaders and tour guides must be licensed (region by region) by the government

 (given only once every five or ten years) to be considered for certification.
-As we've indicated, applicants' final
+The exam requires extensive knowledge of

-requires extensive knowledge of history and fluency in Italian and at least one foreign language.
+history, art, architecture and anthropology, and fluency in Italian and at least one foreign language.
 You must be an EU

 citizen to sit the exam.
 No legitimate tour company or resort in Sicily will hire or recommend a guide who lacks the